Table of contents

 1. Build your plan

 There is no business in the world that you can jump into without a plan in mind.
-A Shopify store is no exception.
+A Shopify website is no exception.
 Before you start signing up, there are various questions you need to ask yourself regarding your store.
 Here are some examples of the questions you should be asking yourself:

 - What is your marketing strategy?